-When the legislation once again made it to the floor, it was filibustered by Jesse Helms, the Republican Senator from South Carolina.
-As Helms pressed to introduce FBI smear material on King—whom the agency hadspent years trying to pinpoint as a Communist and threat to the United States during the height of his influence—into the Congressional record, tensions boiled over.
-Daniel Patrick Moynihan, the Senator from New York, brought the materials onto the floor, then dropped them to the ground in disgust in a pivotal moment of the debate.
+When the legislation once again made it to the floor, it was filibustered by Jesse Helms, the Republican senator from North Carolina.
+As Helms pressed to introduce FBI smear material on King—whom the agency had spent years trying to pinpoint as a Communist and threat to the United States during the height of his influence—into the Congressional record, tensions boiled over.
+Daniel Patrick Moynihan, the senator from New York, brought the materials onto the floor, then dropped them to the ground in disgust in a pivotal moment of the debate.

 The bill passed with ease the following day (78-22) and President Ronald Reagan immediately signed the legislation.

 But though the first federal holiday was celebrated in 1986, it took years for observance to filter through to every state.
-Several Southern states promptlycombined Martin Luther, King, Jr. Day with holidays that uplifted Confederate leader Robert E. Lee, who was born on January 19.
+Several Southern states combined Martin Luther King Jr. Day with holidays that uplifted Confederate leader Robert E. Lee, who was born on January 19.
 Arizona initially observed the holiday, then rescinded it, leading to a years-long scuffle over whether to celebrate King that ended in multiple public referenda, major boycotts of the state, and a final voter registration push that helped propel a final referendum toward success in 1992.

-It wasn’tuntil 2000 that every state in the Union finally observed Martin Luther King, Jr. Day.
-Today, the holiday isstill celebrated in conjunction with a celebration of Confederate slaveholders in some states—but after three decades of contention and controversy, at least it’s observed.
+It wasn’t until 2000 that every state in the Union observed Martin Luther King Jr. Day.
+Today, the holiday is still celebrated in conjunction with a celebration of Confederate figures in a couple states (Mississippi and Alabama), but after decades of contention and controversy, it is observed.